Pbrantis/FPF-Triangle-Test/README.md

 ## Getting Started

-This project is a starting Python application using a selenium framework.
+This project is a Python application using a selenium framework.

 Versions:
  - Python 3.10.5